wendashi/Cool-GenAI-Fashion-Papers/README.md

 # 🕶️ Cool-GenAI-Fashion-Papers

-🧢🕶️🥼👖👟🧳 Cool resources about GenAI-Fashion! (papers, workshops, companies, ...) (constantly updating)
+🧢🕶️🥼👖👟🧳 Cool resources about GenAI-Fashion! (📝papers, 🛠️workshops, 🚀companies & products, ...) (constantly updating)

 All the listed GenAI-Fashion papers have been published from 2022 onwards (including 2022).